| MySQL database conversion to UTF8 |

 For more details consult the MySQL manual on Globalization.

-Analysing/checking the database contents should give you an inventory of the issues, and helps you determining the best route to full conversion.
+Analysing/checking the database contents should give you an inventory of the issues, and helps you determining the best route to a total conversion.

 Checking text to see whether it is Latinn or UTF8 involves the character code values >127 (otherwise it is ASCII, which Latinn and UTF8 have in common).